 The Substitute House Bill No. 6834 aims to enhance mental health and addiction services in Connecticut by revising existing statutes related to the Department of Mental Health and Addiction Services (DMHAS).
-Key provisions include the repeal of certain subparagraphs and the introduction of new measures that ensure financial support for indigent individuals seeking substance use treatment.
-Specifically, if a court determines a person is unable to pay for treatment, it can waive fees, and DMHAS will cover any costs not addressed by health insurance, Medicare, or Medicaid.
-The bill also updates terminology by replacing "substance abuse" with "substance use," reflecting a more contemporary understanding of addiction, and outlines DMHAS's responsibilities as the lead agency for substance use prevention and treatment.
+Key provisions include the repeal of certain subparagraphs and the introduction of new measures to support indigent individuals seeking substance use treatment.
+Specifically, if a court determines that a person cannot afford treatment, it can waive fees, and DMHAS will cover any costs not paid by health insurance, Medicare, or Medicaid.
+The bill also updates terminology by replacing "substance abuse" with "substance use," reflecting a more modern understanding of addiction, and establishes the Ribicoff Research Center for mental health and substance use research.

 Statutes affected: